 Yes.
 To legally place a bet in Indiana, you only need to be within state lines.

-Simply sign up at a fully licensed, reputable sportsbook or betting app.
-Look through the selection above to fit the right betting site for your needs.
+Yes, to bet online in Indiana, simply sign up at a fully licensed, reputable sportsbook or betting app.
+Look through the selection above to find the right betting site for your needs.

 When was sports betting legalized in Indiana?

 Indiana legalized sports betting in 2019.

 Local Teams Worth Betting On